Frequently Asked Questions

 Because we can ensure your project will move much faster.

 New York City is more complicated than many other regions when it comes to building codes and zoning laws.
-Licensed expediters interact daily with the Department of Buildings (DOB) to file applications, obtain approvals and signoffs with the agency, or meet with all levels of the DOB staff.
+Licensed expediters interact daily with the Department of Buildings (DOB) to file applications, obtain approvals, conduct research and signoffs with the agency, or meet with all levels of the DOB staff.
+Our main goal (or objective) is assisting you in meeting your construction target dates.

 If you need to get permits for your building project, or have received a “Stop Work Order” because of violations or objections, call us and we will resolve the problem for you.